soto-project/soto-core/SECURITY.md

 ## Reporting a Vulnerability

 If you believe you have found a security vulnerability in Soto please do not post this in a public forum, do not create a GitHub Issue.
-Instead you should email [security@soto.codes](mailto:security@soto.codes) with details of the issue.
+Instead you should submit a security advisory via [GitHub](https://github.com/soto-project/soto-core/security/advisories/new) with details of the issue.

 #### What happens next?